liquidcommerce/cloud-sdk/README.md

   firstName: "John"
 });

-// Update user address
-const updatedAddress = await client.user.updateAddress({
+// Add a new address for a user const newAddress = await client.user.addAddress({
   customerId: 'c1fbd454-a540-4f42-86e9-f87a98bf1812',
   one: '100 Madison St',
   city: 'New York',